FehAxolote/betinha_casino/README.md

 # betinha_casino
 A simple casino system with some funcionalities - "betting", blackjack, guessing games, a bank and a shopping.
-It might contain database integration.
+It might contain database integration, as we make the work. ;)